madhurprash/Adaptive/QUICKSTART.md

 # Quick Start Guide

-Get started with the Self-Healing Agent in 5 minutes!
+Get started with Adaptive in 5 minutes!

 ## Installation